mrange/FsNICC/README.md

 I suppose the reason for the 64KiB pages in the file is because of the original demo streaming from disk.
 I think it uses two 64KiB buffers.
 One buffer is being rendered and the other is being populated from disk.
 When the demo reaches flip page command it renders the other buffer and the first buffer is populated from disk.

-But that polygon parse result modifies how the frame parser should behave complicated it for me.
+But that polygon parse result modifies how the frame parser should behave, which complicated it for me.

 The polygon parser looks like this:
 ```fsharp